Tobi Amusan: Early life and education

 Tobi Amusan was born on 23 April 1997, in Ijebu Ode, Ogun State, Nigeria, to Mr and Mrs Amusan, who are both school teachers.
 Tobi, as she is fondly called, is the youngest of three children.
 She attended Our Lady of Apostles Secondary School in her hometown.
 In May 2023, Amusan earned Master of Arts degree in Leadership Studies and Sports Management at the University of Texas at El Paso, United States.

 Career

 From an early age, Amusan was an accomplished athlete.
 She was the 200 metres silver medallist at the 2013 African Youth Championships held in Warri.
 A year later, she took her first major medal in the 100 metres hurdles, which was also silver, at the African Youth Games.
 She then claimed gold in the event at the 2015 African Junior Athletics Championships in Addis Ababa.
-Also in 2015, while making her All-Africa Games debut as an eighteen-year-old, she won the gold medal in the 100 m hurdles.
+Also in 2015, while competing in the All-Africa Games as an eighteen-year-old, she won the gold medal in the 100 m hurdles.